 The student body is diverse in ability and background, reflecting the broad catchment of Hessle and the surrounding areas.
 In the secondary phase, the environment feels purposeful, though the sheer number of students means movement times are busy.
 Staff presence is high during breaks, creating a sense of order without stifling the natural social energy of teenagers.

-Ranked 10,289th in England for primary outcomes (FindMySchool ranking) and 1st among primary schools in Hessle, the school sits in the national lower band overall but leads its immediate local competitors.
-This suggests that while there is room for growth nationally, it remains the strongest option in the immediate vicinity.
+Ranked 12,369th out of 14,978 schools in England for primary outcomes overall (FindMySchool ranking) and 2nd among primary schools in Hessle, the school sits in the national lower band and no longer leads its immediate local competitors on this measure.
+Its primary academic rank is 12,588th out of 14,978 nationally, so the current data points to clear room for improvement.

 The Progress 8 score of -0.6 suggests that, on average, students make less progress from their starting points compared to peers in England.
-However, attainment remains respectable, with 16.3% of pupils achieving grades 5 or above in the English Baccalaureate (EBacc), reflecting the school's commitment to a broad academic core.
+Attainment is more mixed than strong, with an Attainment 8 score of 44.7, 39% achieving grade 5 or above in English and mathematics, and 16.9% achieving grades 5 or above in the English Baccalaureate (EBacc).

 England ranks and key metrics (where available)